jhannes/react-native-oauth-demo/README.md

 ### Azure Active Directory

+Azure Active Directory gives a unique possibility for developing business-to-business applications.
+In general, when you receive an email address and user profile information from Azure Active Directory, you can be sure that this email address has been verified according to the standards of the organization in question.
+In particular, if a user logs in as `someone@soprasteria.com` through Azure Active Directory, you know that my employer has verified the identity of that person.

 It's very important to note: You don't need to have admin access to an existing Active Directory in order to create applications where users from *any* Active Directory can authorize themselves.
 This can literally be done with a Azure trial account.
 This is done through what's called Azure Active Directory Multi Tenant authorization.

 In order to register a Azure Active Directory application:

-1. Create a [new Azure Active Directory](https://portal.azure.com/#create/Microsoft.AzureActiveDirectory) if you don't already have one.
+1. Create a [new Azure Active Directory](https://portal.azure.com/#create/Microsoft.AzureActiveDirectory) if you don't already have a directory where you are admin.
 Here, you can control applications (and users for the directory, but you don't need that)
 2. When you have created a new Azure Active Directory, you can switch between your directory with the top right-hand menu in the Azure portal
 3. Create a new [Application Registration](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) of type "Web app/API"
 4. Under Settings > Properties, make sure you switch Multi-tenanted to "yes"
-5. Under Settings > Reply URLs for your application, add your redirect_uri: `http://localhost:3000/oauth2/azure/oauth2callback`
+5. Under Settings > Reply URLs for your application, add your redirect_uri: `http://localhost:8084/oauth2proxy/azure/oauth2callback`
 6. Under Settings > Keys create a new key and save it in the configuration for your server (this should not be checked into git!)

 Now, you can add the following configuration in the client: